Skip to content

 Use them to:

-• Run retrieval-augmented generation (RAG): Combine document search with AI summarization
+• Run retrieval-augmented generation (RAG): Combine document search with AI summarization.

-• Build governed agents: Encode behavior with prompts and constraints
+• Build governed agents: Encode behavior with prompts and constraints.

-• Deploy decision flows: Route and transform inputs to produce structured outcomes
+• Deploy decision flows: Route and transform inputs to produce structured outcomes.

 All of this happens inside attested, policy-controlled environments that log access, enforce guardrails, and preserve privacy—even during inference.